-OMC Co., Ltd. warrants its products against defects in materials and workmanship for a period of 12 months from shipment out of factory.
-During the warranty period, STEPPERONLINE will either, at its option, repair or replace products which proved to be defective.
+StepperOnline warrants its products against defects in materials and workmanship for a period of 12 months from shipment.
+During the warranty period, StepperOnline will either, at its option, repair or replace products which proved to be defective.
+To obtain warranty service, a returned material authorization number (RMA) must be obtained before returning product for service.

-Exclusions

-The above warranty does not extend to any product damaged by reasons of improper or inadequate handlings by customer, improper or inadequate customer wirings, unauthorized modification or misuse, or operation beyond the electrical specifications of the product and/or operation beyond environmental specifications for the product.
+Exclusions: The above warranty does not extend to any product damaged by reasons of improper or inadequate handlings by customer, improper or inadequate customer wirings, unauthorized modification or misuse, or operation beyond the electrical specifications of the product and/or operation beyond environmental specifications for the product.